 This post was contributed by Garland Mason.

-Garland Mason is a graduate research assistant with the Appalachian Foodshed Project.
-She is a master’s degree student in the Department of Agricultural, Leadership and Community Education at Virginia Tech.
+Garland Mason is a master’s degree student in the department of Agriculture, Leadership & Community Education at Virginia Tech.
+Garland works as a graduate research assistant for the Appalachian Foodshed Project.